Sergimayol/naive-bayes-classifier/README.md

 double[] probabilities = (double[]) res[1];
 ```

+For a more detailed example, see the [App.java](./src/main/java/org/smm/App.java) file and see the `main` method.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details